 The Denver Seminary Library has three resources that deliver E-Books - EBSCO, OverDrive, and Digital Theological Library.
 They can be accessed on your computer or device as long as you are connected to the internet.
 Most downloaded books are borrowed for one week.
 Those in the Digital Theological Library may be borrowed between one and twenty-one days.

 Our E-books are currently supplied by two vendors, EBSCO & OverDrive.
-Each vendor requires independent accounts and apps for them to function.
+Our membership in the Digital Theological Library (DTL) also provides access to E-Books in many of its databases.
+Each provider requires independent accounts and apps for them to function.
 Below is a list of accounts and apps you may need:

 Tutorials for help using our E-Books and various E-Readers are available on our Tutorials page.

 Our EBSCO E-Books are searchable.
 Additionally, they are listed in our catalog with direct links to EBSCO.
-(Note: To access EBSCO from off campus, please refer to the database password list found in the Resources block on Moodle and also on MYDENSEM)
+(Note: For details regarding access to EBSCO from off campus, please click here - Remote Access to Electronic Resources)

 The Denver Seminary Library has a limited number of Kindle E-Readers available for checkout.
 The Kindle E-Readers are preloaded with highly-circulated reserve materials.
 The individual Kindles are available for checkout as 24 hr reserve items.